 Where to Stay?

 I stayed at the Chillhouse Bike Retreat in Canggu and completed almost all my riding from there.
 Rooms for two start at US $125 per night, including all-you-can-eat breakfast and dinner.
-This place is a little haven, with spacious rooms, places to lounge and swim, and delightful organic food – all surrounded in lush greenery.
-There’s a reason why you’ll find so many 5-star reviews on TripAdvisor!
+This place is a little haven, with spacious rooms, places to lounge and swim, and delightful organic food – all surrounded by lush greenery.

 MTB Tour Operators